AlexSapoznikov/node-alexa-starter-kit/readme.md

     ```
     ./ngrok http 5000
     ```
+    - Look for the output to find https url

 - Do a setup in <a href="https://developer.amazon.com/alexa">Amazon Alexa website</a>
     - Sign in to <a href="https://developer.amazon.com/alexa">Amazon Alexa website</a>